Cherry Beach is Toronto's spot for dance parties and sunbathing

 The sand itself is pretty rugged, with a mix of logs (one log in particular holds it down on the western side) and larger rocks intersperse across the sand.

 Small enclaves along the shore make for good private spots, hidden by tall grass and reeds.

 At the westernmost part of the park, a massive off-leash dog area runs along the sand, partitioned off by a fence.
 You’ll hear the occasional splash as wet dogs leap into the water to play fetch, as good puppers do.

-There's also sand if you want to flop in the sun.
-The recreational sports beach is just each of the bathing beach, offering Stand Up Paddling opportunities and windsurfing for people who like to be more active.
+The recreational sports beach is just east of the bathing beach, offering Stand Up Paddling opportunities and windsurfing.

 Join the conversation Load comments